 J Street U at Yale is a pro-Israel and pro-peace organization at Yale.
 To get involved, contact the following: Odessa Goldberg- email@example.com, Danya Dubrow – firstname.lastname@example.org, Noah Tirschwell- email@example.com

 Peace and Dialogue Leadership Initiative (PDLI) is a year-long commitment for Fellows and offers a life-long community.
-Though the annual capstone trip is certainly one of the highlights of the initiative, we put together numerous events over the course of the year to facilitate conversation amongst Fellows, alumni, and other stakeholders.
+Though the annual capstone trip is certainly one of the highlights of the initiative, we put together numerous events over the year to facilitate conversation amongst Fellows, alumni, and other stakeholders.
 The PDLI leadership works with Fellows to organize special projects, publish articles, & organize on-campus events, among a variety of other activities. please contact Keren, our Israel fellow firstname.lastname@example.org

 TAMID at Yale offers students unique opportunities to get real-world consulting and investing experience in addition to professional development opportunities and a Summer Fellowship in Israel.
 President: Kezia Levy- email@example.com